ECE Research Seminar Series

 Locations

-Siegel Hall Auditorium3301 S. DearbornChicago, IL 60616
+Siegel Hall Auditorium, 3301 S. Dearborn, Chicago, IL 60616

-The Electrical and Computer Engineering Department is honored to present our seminar speaker, Dr. Mohammad Amin, Senior Research Associate, ECE, IIT, and his talk, "Integration of Wind Power: Stability and Interaction Issues"
+The Electrical and Computer Engineering Department is honored to present our seminar speaker, Dr. Mohammad Amin, Senior Research Associate, ECE, IIT, and his talk, "Integration of Wind Power: Stability and Interaction Issues."

 Abstract

 Field experience has shown that subsynchronous oscillation and harmonic resonance can occur in the large-scale integration of wind farms into the grid.
-The oscillations can appear in the presence of background harmonics due to the interaction of the wind energy conversion system’s (WECS’s) converter controller, and the impact of the interconnection system impedance.
+The oscillations can appear in the presence of background harmonics due to the interaction of the wind energy conversion system’s (WECS’s) converter controller and the impact of the interconnection system impedance.
 However, the root causes of these oscillations observed in the field are not entirely understood and they can be attributed to various sources within the components and controllers of the interconnected system.
 This work discusses the possible causes of these oscillations by investigating the impact of controllers and components in the wind farm (WF) and in the voltage-source converter-based HVDC transmission system.
 In order to understand this phenomenon, the impedance of the WF from the ac collection point is analytically derived to identify potential resonance points.
 The impedance frequency responses of the WF indicate the potential resonance at low frequency.
 The origin of these oscillations can be attributed to the propagation of the WECS resonance through the WECS full converter dc link and the interaction between the WECS and the HVDC system.
-Once the source and the load impedance are identified, an impedance-based stability method is adopted in order to determine the stability.
-In an attempt to improve the oscillatory phenomena, an active damping scheme is implemented in the control of the converter.
+Once the source and the load impedance are identified, an impedance-based stability method is adopted to determine the stability.
+To improve the oscillatory phenomena, an active damping scheme is implemented to control the converter.
 An alternative solution for mitigating such instability and interaction problem is proposed to use the Virtual Synchronous Machine-based controller for the WECS converters.

 Biography